JudeWillmer/Microsoft-Intune-Administration-Lab/04 - Application Management/README.md

 ## Outcome

-**Adobe Acrobat Reader DC** was successfully deployed through Microsoft Intune as a **required application** to the **Windows Devices** group.
-Following a manual Intune sync from **CLIENT01**, the application deployment completed successfully and Intune reported **Installed: 1**, with **0 failed** and **0 pending** installations.
-This demonstrates centralised Windows application deployment, group-based targeting, endpoint synchronisation, and deployment-status monitoring through Microsoft Intune.
+**Adobe Acrobat Reader DC** was successfully deployed through **Microsoft Intune** as a required Microsoft Store application.
+The deployment reported **Installed: 1** with **0 failed installations**, demonstrating centralised application assignment, device synchronisation, and successful software delivery to a managed Windows endpoint.

 ---